-- daily load profiles flatten enough that investment is driven by peak days rather than peak hours - there are enough responsive demands (or injections) in a typical household to support more dynamic signalling - retail (or aggregator) capability is no longer an impediment
+- daily load profiles have clear seasonality that investment is driven by peak season day periods rather than daily peak hours - there are enough responsive demands (or injections) in a typical household to support more dynamic signalling - retail (or aggregator) capability is no longer an impediment managed with minimal customer impact.
+Management can also allow staggered restoration to avoid risk of post-control peak.
+The same approach is attractive for electric vehicles (EV) battery charging.
+Because it's a storage technology it is a very 'shiftable' load, so strong peak price signals means, services and applications can be managed and moved to cheaper less congested time periods.

-However, more dynamic pricing (such as coincident peak demand) comes with significant implementation challenges and risk of repeated bill shocks.
+However, more dynamic pricing (such as operating envelopes, differential locational pricing) comes with significant implementation challenges and risk of repeated bill shocks.